Haga clic aquí para español (Traductor de Google)

 Is My Child Ready?

-Find out about our scholarship program and apply for a scholarship.
-We want every child to have an opportunity to study music.
+Find out about our scholarship program.
+We want every child to have an opportunity to study music, no matter their financial situation.

 Instruments